-- Click the Start button , then click All Programs, and then click the Cloudera ODBC Driver for Impala 2.5 program group corresponding to the bitness of the client application accessing data in Hadoop / Impala, and then click ODBC Administrator - 2.
-In the ODBC Data Source Administrator, click the Drivers tab and verify that the Cloudera ODBC Driver for Impala appears in the list of ODBC drivers that are installed on your system. - 3.
+If you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Hadoop / Impala.

+- 2. In the ODBC Data Source Administrator, click the Drivers tab, and then scroll down as needed to confirm that the Cloudera ODBC Driver for Impala appears in the alphabetical list of ODBC drivers that are installed on your system. - 3.
 To create a DSN that only the user currently logged into Windows can use, click the User DSN tab.